DarwinAwardWinner/ido-completing-read-plus/README.md

 C-j and RET if you haven't entered any text or cycled the options yet (once you do either of those, C-j and RET regain their standard meanings).
-This allows you to select the default by pressing RET as soon as the ompletion prompt appears, as intended (C-j would select the first item).
+This allows you to select the default by pressing RET as soon as the completion prompt appears, as intended (C-j would select the first item).

-Unfortuantely, there is no way for ido-ubiquitous to detect when this old-style default selection is being used, so instead it uses a built-in set of overrides telling it about commands that are known to use old-style defaults.
+Unfortuantely, there is no way for ido-ubiquitous to detect when a command is using this old-style default selection, so instead it uses a built-in set of overrides telling it about commands that are known to use old-style defaults.
 If you discover a command where pressing RET or C-j at an empty prompt is not doing what you expect it to, there's a good chance that you need to add an `enable-old` override for that command.
+Luckily, since this is an obsolete usage pattern, it is unlikely that any Elisp functions written since 1990 or so will need to be added to this list.

 ## "A command is not working the way I expect it to!
 What should I do?"

-First, run the `ido-ubiquitous-debug-mode` and `ido-cr+-debug-mode` commands (ido-cr+ is a lower-level package underlying ido-ubiquitous and implementing generic improvements to `ido-completing-read`).
+First, invoke the `ido-ubiquitous-debug-mode` and `ido-cr+-debug-mode` commands (ido-cr+ is a lower-level package underlying ido-ubiquitous and implementing generic improvements to `ido-completing-read`).
 Then, with these two modes active, run the offending command.
 Then examine